Easy-to-make the “authentic” Tofu Hiyayakko – Japanese food recipes

 Tofu Hiyayakko

-Discover the unique ways to serve and enjoy tofu hiyayakko.
+Discover the unique ways to serve and enjoy Tofu Hiyayakko.

 Tofu Hiyayakko is a light and refreshing appetizer that would pair nicely with grilled or pan-fried fish and seafood dishes.
 The cool, creamy tofu contrasts beautifully with the smoky char and spice of something like Grilled Sea Bream or BBQ Prawns in Honey Mustard Sauce.